ClojureBridgeLondon/community-docs/docs/curriculum/who-am-i.md

 In the financial world, strings may be used to keep records of transactions, combining to create a history of all the transactions that month on a bank statement.

 Strings are also commonly used to keep a log of what your code is doing, especially when there are errors occurring.
+A very basic way to debug your code is to print out error messages as strings.

 > Technical Note: A string is a type and in Clojure that type is `java.lang.String`.
 Strings in Java are immutable (cannot be changed when created) so it makes sense to use the Java String type than create a specific one for Clojure.